By Tom Hawkins

 - Geographic mobility

-Additionally, defined contribution features such as auto-enrollment (particularly with low deferral rates) can play a role, resulting in ‘zombie’ accounts that former employees never realized they had.
+Additionally, 401(k) plan features such as auto-enrollment (particularly with low deferral rates) can play a role, resulting in ‘zombie’ accounts that former employees never realized they had.

 For participants, the ultimate risk of going missing is not getting paid the benefits they’ve earned.